FUTU LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 27, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Futu Holdings Limited ("Futu" or the "Company") ( FUTU) of a class action securities lawsuit.
+NEW YORK, June 29, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Futu Holdings Limited ("Futu" or the "Company") (NASDAQ: FUTU) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Futu investors who were adversely affected by alleged securities fraud between April 27, 2020 and May 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: